|Issue Type:||Shall Issue|

 Option 1) You can find a local range, gun-shop, or “instructor” to teach you.
 Hopefully, their location isn’t too far away.
 You can then ask to see the instructor’s credentials to ensure that they are approved by Virginia, that their certifications meet the requirements, and that they are valid.
 Hopefully, the instructor actually knows how to teach in a professional and engaging manner.
 Next, look through their calendar to see when the next available training course is and hope that it’s fairly soon, that it’s not already full of other students, that it’s on a day that you can make it, that it won’t take-up your whole day (or days), and that it’s affordable (less than $100?).

-Option 2) You can take a FREE* course from RocketCCW, that is taught by an approved, certified, and professional instructor, wherever and whenever you want.
+Option 2) You can take the Online CCW course from RocketCCW, that is taught by an approved, certified, and professional instructor, wherever and whenever you want.